SlowFast-SCI: Slow-Fast Deep Unfolding Learning for Spectral Compressive Imaging: Experiments

 \subsection{Qualitative Results}

-\textbf{Simulation Data Results.} Figs. \ref{fig:harvard} and \ref{fig:icvl} depict the simulation HSI reconstruction comparisons between our method and other SOTA methods on \texttt{Harvard} and \texttt{ICVL} datasets, respectively.
+\textbf{Simulation Data Results.} Fig. \ref{fig:harvard_icvl} epicts the simulation HSI reconstruction comparisons between our method and other SOTA methods on \texttt{Harvard} and \texttt{ICVL} datasets, respectively.
 It can be seen that the other models produce poor reconstruction results with a lot of noise and artifacts, since they lack fast learning on similar data.
 The results of our SlowFast-SCI in different bands show that the proposed dual speed framework can correct the problem of weak generalization ability of SCI reconstruction due to insufficient training data.
 This is because our method enhances the generalization of the model to extract more spectral information through self-supervised fast learning and can adapt the model to align it with target scenes at inference.
 Besides, the spectral density curves show that the reconstruction results of SlowFast-SCI are more similar and correlated with the GT, which proves our method is capable of improving the spectral-dimension consistency of the model.

 \textbf{Real-Scene HSI Reconstruction.} We evaluate SlowFast-SCI on real-world HSI using \texttt{CAVE} and \texttt{KAIST} \cite{choi2017highkaist}, pre-training a two-stage DPU backbone with real CASSI masks under the protocols of Zhang et al.~\cite{Zhang_2024_CVPR_dpu}, Meng et al.~\cite{meng2020endtsa_cassi}, and Cai et al.~\cite{dauhst}.
 To simulate realistic noise, we inject 11-bit shot noise during both slow- and fast-learning.
 At test time, raw measurements serve as self-supervised labels for adaptation.
-As shown in Fig.~\ref{fig:real}, SlowFast-SCI recovers finer details and suppresses noise more effectively than SOTAs, demonstrating strong real-world potential.

-\emph{We also provide additional visual comparisons of SlowFast-SCI against SOTAs on scenes from the \texttt{Harvard}, \texttt{ICVL} datasets and real dataset—see the Supplementary Material for details.}
+As shown in Fig.~\ref{fig:real}, SlowFast-SCI recovers finer details and suppresses noise more effectively than SOTAs, demonstrating strong real-world potential. \emph{We also provide additional visual comparisons of SlowFast-SCI against SOTAs on scenes from the \texttt{Harvard}, \texttt{ICVL} datasets and real dataset—see the Supplementary Material for details.}